IntooUSA/invitation_test/README.md

 1. Create an "invitation" model.

-  A.  Your model should require each of the following:  code (8 characters), first_name (string), last_name (string), email (string), activated_at (datetime).
+1A.
+Your model should require each of the following:  code (8 characters), first_name (string), last_name (string), email (string), activated_at (datetime).

-  B.  Require that the email be a valid email address.
+1B.
+Require that the email be a valid email address.

-  C.  Require that there are no duplicate email addresses.
+1C.
+Require that there are no duplicate email addresses.

 2. Create routes for invitation that allow display of all invitations, a detailed view of an invitation, and the ability to update an invitation.